felix-clark/felix-clark.github.io/_posts/2020-03-30-math-of-glm.md

 still appears symmetric so long as \\(\mathbf{W}\\) is.

 ---
-## Methods for computing the link and variance functions
+## Comments on computing the link and variance functions

 In the standard description the link function generally relates the expected value of the response variable to the linear predictor.